Musicals101.com

 Composer, librettist

 The only new American composer to enjoy multiple Broadway productions in the 1990s, Wildhorn debuted on the Great White Way by contributing several melodies to the stage version of Victor/Victoria (1995), with lyrics by Leslie Bricusse.
 He had already spent several years developing his next three projects as concept recordings, shepherding them towards Broadway.
-Jekyll and Hyde (1997), with book and lyrics by Bricusse, toured for several seasons before its long (but unprofitable) New York run.
-The Scarlet Pimpernel (1997), with book and lyrics by Nan Knighton, underwent several major re-writes during the course of its two year (and also unprofitable) run.
+Jekyll and Hyde (1997), with book and lyrics by Bricusse, toured the US for several seasons before a long but unprofitable New York run.
+His musical adaptation of The Scarlet Pimpernel (1997), with book and lyrics by Nan Knighton, underwent several major re-writes, re-castings and re-openings during the course of its two year (and ultimately unprofitable) New York run.
 Wildhorn was composer and co-librettist for the short-lived The Civil War (1999), which gave him the rare distinction of having three new musicals running simultaneously on Broadway.
-His musical version of Dracula (2004) proved a costly failure.
-Wildhorn was married to singer/actress Linda Eder, who has been an active proponent of his music..
+Since then, his Dracula (2004) and Wonderland (2011) have both closed after brief runs, and he is actively developing new projects.
+From 1998 to 2004, Wildhorn was married to singer/actress Linda Eder, who has been an active proponent of his music.

 Wynn, Ed